 Equity & community Development

-Distributional Equity: Ensuring that all of our populations have the resources they need for sustainable development and equal opportunity.
-We have been, for example, mapping public goods (windfalls) and undesirable features (wipeouts) against our concentrations of poverty, disadvantaged or under-resourced populations, and minority (global majority) populations (identified by the state as environmental justice populations) to identify who is being served and who is not, and how.
-Our goal is that public goods, from public health outcomes to transportation options to recreation and open space opportunities, are equitable.
-We pay especial attention to front-line communities, those populations who by virtue of location or resources will be disproportionately affected by climate change, communities suffering from institutional and historic racism and inequity, and persons with disabilities.
+Distributional Equity: Ensuring that all of our populations have the resources for sustainable development and opportunity.
+We explore, for example, the distribution of public goods (windfalls) and undesirable features (wipeouts) against our concentrations of poverty, disadvantaged or under-resourced populations, and minority (global majority) populations (identified by the state as environmental justice populations) to identify who is being served and who is not, and how.
+Public goods, from public health outcomes to transportation options to recreation and open space opportunities, should be distributed equitably.
+We pay especial attention to front-line communities, who by virtue of location or resources will be disproportionately affected by climate change, communities suffering from institutional and historic racism and inequity, and persons with disabilities.

 Structural Equity: Ensuring that we are doing all that we can to overcome decades of institutional racism and disparities.
 For example, we want to understand disparities that can not be explained by anything other than race and institutional racism.